-- You are required to notify the Division of Quality Assurance at the time you are planning a change-of-ownership transfer as your license is non-transferable.
+- You are required to notify DQA at the time you are planning a change-of-ownership transfer as your license is non-transferable.

 - Complete all applicable sections of application, including Section B. which may be obtained from the Hospice Licensing Specialist who can be reached at 608-266-2702

-- Wisconsin Administrative Code, DHS 131 - Hospice Rules
+- Wisconsin Admin.
+Code ch.
+DHS 131 - Hospice Rules

-- Please review and submit Policies and Procedures Necessary to meet DHS 131
+- Please review and submit Policies and Procedures Necessary to meet Wis.
+Admin.
+Code ch.
+DHS 131

 - The fee for a hospice that is a nonprofit corporation and is served entirely by uncompensated volunteers or employs persons in not more than 1.5 positions at 40 hours of employment per week shall be $25; and